RyanMcEntire/javascript-project-template/README.md

-# webpack-project-template

-An ongoing repository for starting a project with webpack.
+# Webpack with Jest Project Template